 Regular payments for your insurance are referred to as “Premiums”.
 Premiums will vary depending on the amount of cover on your life and your age amongst other things.

-When considering Life, Trauma, Income Protection insurance, there are two premium options available to you: YRT or level.
+When considering Life, Trauma or Income Protection insurance cover there are two types of premiums to think about:

-If you already have a YRT cover and wish to switch to Life Cover Level, it is very easy to switch with no underwriting required.
-You just need to sign a letter for the change to be made.
+If you already have yearly renewable term cover and wish to switch to level premiums to lock in your premium it is easy with no underwriting required - you just need to sign a letter for the change to be made.